The answer is simple. BOWEL CANCER SCREENING SAVES LIVES.

 There are two ways to screen for bowel cancer –

-The Poo Test
+1. The Poo Test

 This test is for those with NO SYMPTOMS.
 This test is also called a Faecal Occult Blood Test (FOBT) and looks for tiny traces of blood in your stool which may not be visible to the naked eye.
-The blood may come from bowel polyps (a growth of the bowel lining) or bowel cancer.
-It is a quick and simple test that can be done at home.
+The blood may come from haemorrhoids, bowel polyps (a growth of the bowel lining) or early-stage bowel cancer.
+The test is quick, easy to do at home, and could save your life.
+We would recommend testing from age 45 onwards for most people in line with updated Australian Guidelines.

-Colonoscopy
+2. Colonoscopy

 If you HAVE SYMPTOMS such as blood in your poo or rectal bleeding, a persistent change in bowel habits, unexplained abdominal pain or weight loss, your doctor may recommend a colonoscopy instead of the Poo Test.